cnorick/curse-of-strahd-notes/Misc/RAW/Hag Eye.md

 - AC 10
 - 1hp
-- darkvision with radius of 60 fee
+- darkvision with radius of 60 feet
+- if destroyed: each coven member takes 3d10 psychic damage and is blinded for 24hr